 The Bedouin culture is one of the founding pillars in the UAE society and plays an integral part in the Emirati national identity.
 The word comes from the Arabic word Badawiyin, which means desert dweller.
-The semi-nomadic Bedouin society is divided into tribes and there is a strong honour system among people who are loyal, first to their immediate families, then their extended families and finally to their country.
+The semi-nomadic Bedouin society is divided into tribes and there is a strong honour system among people who are loyal, first to their immediate families, then their extended families ad finally to their country.

 There are about 180 000 Bedouin in the UAE and most live a harsh life up against the natural elements on the edge of the desert, with the woman taking on majority of the labour.

 The UAE is right to want to protect and preserve the Bedouin heritage but many tourists want to experience the Bedouin way of life and it is for this reason that a Bedouin society has been recreated.
-The Diving Village in Dubai and the Abu Dhabi Heritage Village is where you can find a microcosm of Bedouin culture including traditional homes, food, music & dance.
+The Heritage Village and Diving Village in Dubai and the Abu Dhabi Heritage Village is where you can find a microcosm of Bedouin culture including traditional homes, food, music & dance.